Tech-For-Mobile-Apps-Final-Project-06/Final_Project/README.md

 ### When we select the any destination we get the details of the destination and payment option with other attributes associated to it and can bookmark from there too.

 ![Option](images/Option.jpeg)

+### HOW TO RUN

+Open Visual Studio Code and click on Source Control (Ctrl+Shift+G) and click on Clone Repository, Copy the Repository Link and Open the Terminal(Ctrl+`) and then Use "npm install yarn or npm install" then "npm start" and then Click on desired way to view thw application.